Artemis Fowl is streaming now on Disney +

-It has taken nearly 20 years for Eoin Colfer’s young criminal mastermind ‘Artemis Fowl’ to make it to our screens.
-His arrival suffering numerous production problems, ranging from fall of the Weinstein empire to Disney’s acquisition of Fox.
-Therefore the announcement that Kenneth Branagh’s adaptation was heading to straight to Disney + was not a surprise.
-Especially after the critical backlash following the release of the long-awaited trailer earlier this year.
-Which only confirmed many fans worst nightmare; the film’s divergence from the source material.
+It has taken more than a few years for Eoin Colfer’s young criminal mastermind Artemis Fowl to make it to the silver screen, suffering numerous production problems, ranging from the fall of the Weinstein empire to Disney’s acquisition of Fox.
+Therefore the announcement that Kenneth Branagh’s adaptation was heading to Disney + was not only a surprise but, let’s be frank, a disappointment.
+Surely Artemis deserved a big screen outing, right?
+Wrong!
+Following the backlash at the long-awaited trailer earlier this year, Artemis has quietly arrived online, and it bares little relation to the books.

 Director: Kenneth Branagh

 Cast: Ferdia Shaw, Lara McDonnell, Josh Gad, Judi Dench, Colin Farrell, Nonso Anozie